 An interface member is sometimes referred to by its fully qualified name.
 The fully qualified name of an interface member consists of the name of the interface in which the member is declared, followed by a dot, followed by the name of the member.
 The fully qualified name of a member references the interface in which the member is declared.
-[Example: For example, given the declarations interface IControl void Paint();
+[Example: For example, given the declarations the fully qualified name of Paint is IControl.Paint and the fully qualified name of SetText is ITextBox.SetText.
+In the example above, it is not possible to refer to Paint as ITextBox.Paint. end example